Useful Links & Referrals

 The college is committed to improving our community through a supportive and collaborative approach.
 The mission of the CCA Cares program is to prevent, intervene, and manage challenging situations that arise for members of the community.
 We aim to identify underlying causes of such potential harm so that preventative action may benefit the students and the college community alike.

-Faculty, staff, students, and community members are encouraged to submit concerns via the CCA Cares Form:
+REPORTING A CONCERN: Faculty, staff, students, and community members are encouraged to submit concerns via the CCA Cares Form:

 CCA-branded merchandise (T-shirts, sweatshirts, hats, etc.) may be purchased from ARCH Art Supplies.
 ARCH, a San Francisco fixture since 1978 and one of a handful of independent art supply stores remaining in the Bay Area, has been the go-to location for CCA students and faculty to purchase their supplies since they moved to Potrero Hill in 2001.
-Check out the their website for online ordering as well as delivery and curbside pick-up options, or visit their store on the first floor of CCA’s Blattner Hall in San Francisco.
+Check out their website for online ordering as well as delivery and curbside pick-up options, or visit their store on the first floor of CCA’s Blattner Hall in San Francisco.

 - ARCH (1490 17th Street, San Francisco)